abui-am/gitgud/README.md

 - `test`: Adding or fixing tests
 - `chore`: Changes to the build process or auxiliary tools

-You can customize the commit message format by editing the `.autocommit.md` file.
+You can customize the commit message format by creating or editing the `.autocommit.md` file.